 What I feel has been missing in my craft product photography knowledge is how to style a shot:

-It's all so important to online craft sales.
+It's all so important if you're selling your crafts online, writing a craft blog, or taking photos to promote your business on social media.
 The potential of a great product can be completely lost because of bad photography.